telattar/simply-cafe/README.md

 # Simply Cafe ☕

 A simple server-side application of a coffeeshop management system.
-This project demonstrates the implementation of various backend functionalities including user authentication, product management, and order processing.

-Prepare a cup of coffee, before you read the rest of this file 😄.

 ## Tech Used